Nigel Connor

-Nigel Connor (born 14 October 1970) is an Anguillian football manager who manages Anguilla.
+Nigel Connor (born 14 October 1970) is an Anguillian football manager who managed Anguilla.

 Career

 Playing career

 Connor started his playing career with Anguillian side Roaring Lions, helping them in the league.

 Managerial career

 Connor started his managerial career with Roaring Lions in Anguilla, helping them in the league.
 In 2018, he was appointed manager of Anguilla.
 In 2022, Connor was appointed manager of Anguilla for the second time.